Pizza -

 fresh garlic to make a yummy vegetable dip.
 Joyce R. Landreth

 I have a funny food story to share.
+Recently

-had been taught good manners and neatness and this flew in the face of what she
+been taught good manners and neatness and this flew in the face of what she had

-had been taught.
+been taught.
 Too make a long story short when her chicken strips and fries

 arrived they promptly hit the floor much to my sister's chagrin.
 How do you